QPR Software Plc: Notification according to Chapter 9, Section 5 of the Securities Markets Act

 STOCK EXCHANGE RELEASE, FLAGGING NOTIFICATION

-Pohjolan Rahoitus Oy's direct shareholding in QPR has decreased under five (5) percent
+Oy Fincorp Ab direct shareholding in QPR has increased over 15% limit

-QPR Software Plc has received a notification on 18 March, 2022, pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act (SMA), that Pohjolan Rahoitus Oy´s holding of the shares and votes in QPR Software has decreased under five (5) percent.
+QPR Software Plc has received a notification on 22 March, 2022, pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act (SMA), that Oy Fincorp Ab´s holding of the shares and votes in QPR Software has increased over fifteen (15) percent.

-Following the breach of the flagging limit, Pohjolan Rahoitus Oy owns 619,339 QPR shares, corresponding to 4.98% of QPR's total share capital.
+Following the breach of the flagging limit, Oy Fincorp Ab owns 1 869 875 QPR shares, corresponding to 15,03% of QPR's total share capital.

 |Shares and voting rights, %